 The classic definition of employee empowerment never seemed right.

 Most customer service leaders I talk to think of it as giving employees a certain degree of autonomy.
-A quick Google search brings up this very typical definition from Study.com:
+Here's a quick story that illustrates the challenge with this definition:

 A technical support rep, let's call him Scott, was empowered to take as long as necessary to help a customer solve an issue.
-One particular challenge routinely took Scott about 30 minutes to fix, which was much longer than the 5 minute average for a typical call.
+One particular challenge routinely took Scott about 30 minutes to fix, which was much longer than the five minute average for a typical call.

 Scott was empowered in the classical sense—he had the authority to spend an unusually long time on the phone to help his customer.

 Where the definition falls short is one of Scott's colleagues, let's call her Janet, figured out how to solve the same issue in just five minutes.
 This was great news for Janet’s customers, but not so great for Scott’s.
 It meant Scott wasn’t truly empowered to fix the issue quickly because he didn’t know how.